Iran’s government is crazy and unpredictable. So where can we learn Persian outside Iran?

 Persians are a gentle, philosophical, quiet people, whose culture is historically a blend of traditional Persian culture dating back thousands of years, with regional influence from the Indian subcontinent and the Arab states.

-But more immediately, you can relate to Persians just like you can relate to most people: They’re mostly a generation or two out of poverty, value things like family success of their children, and enjoy eating lamb, and rice with lots of stuff in it.
+But more immediately, you can relate to Persians just like you can relate to most people: They’re mostly a generation or two out of poverty and so remember hardship, value things like family success of their children, and enjoy eating lamb, and rice with lots of stuff in it.

 Learn Farsi/Tajik in Tajikistan

-The best place to learn Farsi that isn’t Iran (and isn’t a war zone) is in Dushanbe, the capital of Tajikistan.
+The best place to learn Persian outside Iran (and isn’t a war zone) is in Dushanbe, the capital of Tajikistan.

-The flavour of Farsi that people speak in Tajikistan is the closest to that spoken in Iran.
+The variety of Persian that people speak in Tajikistan is the closest to that spoken in Iran.
 The language is called Tajik, but it’s mutually intelligible.
-However, there are some important differences between Tajik and Farsi.
+However, there are some important differences between Tajik and Persian.

 Here’s an example of a paragraph from the Declaration of Human Rights in Tajik (Cyrillic), Farsi (Perso-Arabic script), and the English translation in the Latin alphabet: